-Distribution: Occurring east of the Cascades in northern Washington; British Columbia south to northern Washington, east to Minnesota.
+Distribution: Occurring east of the Cascades crest in northern Washington; British Columbia to northern Washington, east across Canada and the northern U.S. to the Atlantic Coast.

 Conservation Status: Not of concern